liamg2810/terminal-portfolio/README.md

 ### Hidden Features

 The terminal includes some fun easter eggs and additional commands for those who like to explore.
-Try some common terminal commands and see what happens! 🥚
+Try some common terminal commands and see what happens!
+Maybe start with `easteregg` 🥚

 ## 🛠️ Tech Stack